Agreements can be periodic or for a fixed term.

 A fixed term agreement is for a defined period and has a set starting date and a set ending date.
 However, the agreement does not automatically end on the set date.

-There are two exceptions to the rule that short fixed term agreements are treated as if they are periodic.
-The agreement will not be treated as periodic if the resident genuinely wants an agreement ending at the end of the short fixed term and the term was fixed at the resident's request.
-The other situation is where the park operator gives the resident a proper notice (Form H) containing a warning that the resident cannot expect the agreement to continue after the set date and the resident signs the notice [see Residential Parks Act 2007 (SA) s 4].
+There are two exceptions to the rule that fixed short term agreements are treated as if they are periodic.
+The agreement will not be treated as periodic if the resident genuinely wants an agreement ending at the end of the fixed short term and the term was fixed at the resident's request.
+The other situation is where the park operator gives the resident a proper notice containing a warning that the resident cannot expect the agreement to continue after the set date and the resident signs the notice [see Residential Parks Act 2007 (SA) s 4].